jumpinjackie/mapguide-react-layout/README.md

 # Requirements

- * MapGuide Open Source 3.0 or equivalent version of Autodesk Infrastructure Map Server
+ * MapGuide Open Source 3.0 or equivalent version of Autodesk Infrastructure Map Server (and newer versions)
  * A [**modern web browser**](http://browsehappy.com/).
 Practically speaking, this means any of the following:
     * Google Chrome (stable channel)
     * Mozilla Firefox (stable channel)